ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 must be agreed upon between the client (sender gateway) and the server (recipient gateway).

+The format of the identity fields in this message, unless otherwise stated, is a JSON string that contains a [X.500] Distinguished Name.

 The Transfer Initialization Claim consists of the following:

 - digitalAssetId REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.
+The format of this JSON string is dependent on the assetProfileId that indicates the asset network in which the asset is originating.

 - assetProfileId REQUIRED: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.